Seneral/FlagPlayer/README.md

 Note: You need to start it every time OR set it up as a service
 You can also copy the .bat/.sh and put it on your desktop - just edit it to point to the yt-server.js file

-## Server Requirements
-As any website scraping other website's content, a reverse-proxy needs to be set up so that the CORS policy doesn't block the request.
-There are a few freely available servers out there, but for actual usage you should NEVER rely on them:

-1. They're usually slow and not very reliable
-2. They provide the service for testing purposes, NOT constant usage - you might get blocked
-3. Custom local server allows you to see comments

-So follow the Instructions above to set up a local server.
-This is a modified CORS Anywhere server that differs in that it passes certain cookies and modifies the header to look like genuine same-origin requests.
-DO NOT host this server publicly, there are no safeguards activated to prevent abuse of your network.

 ## Motivation
 - YouTube is terribly bloated and loads embarassingly slow